-The Van Allen Probes mission is part of NASA's Living With A Star Program, and consists of twin spacecraft carrying scientific instruments designed to help understand the Sun's influence on Earth and near-Earth space by studying the Van Allen radiation belts, ionosphere, and thermosphere.
+The Van Allen Probes mission was part of NASA's Living With A Star Program, and consisted of twin spacecraft carrying scientific instruments designed to help understand the Sun's influence on Earth and near-Earth space by studying the Van Allen radiation belts, ionosphere, and thermosphere.

 The Van Allen Probes spacecraft were successfully launched August 30, 2012.

-The Radiation Belt Storm Probes (RBSP) mission has been renamed the Van Allen Probes in honor of space pioneer James A. Van Allen.
+The Radiation Belt Storm Probes (RBSP) mission was renamed the Van Allen Probes in honor of space pioneer James A. Van Allen.

 Van Allen Probes B was decomissioned 2019-07-19 and Van Allen Probes A was decomissioned 2019-10-18, both due to lack of maneuvering fuel.